semiologic/contact-form/readme.txt

 = Google Analytics integration =

-Combining this plugin with the Google Analytics (GA) plugin adds an interesting bonus.
+Combining this plugin with the Semiologic Google Analytics (GA) plugin adds an interesting bonus.
 Specifically, contact form usage gets tracked as page events.

 = WP-Hashcash and Akismet integration =